mdickinson/refcycle/README.rst

 --------

 - An `ObjectGraph`_ class representing a collection of objects and references.
-- Computation of strongly-connected components of the object graph.
+- Computation of `strongly connected components`_ of the object graph.
 - Ability to export to JSON and reimport later for offline analysis.
 - Export of images via `Graphviz`_.
 - Supports Python 2 and Python 3 (CPython only).